SeldonIO/seldon-core/wrappers/python/README.md

 	* saved_model.h5: The file with your saved model.
 The format of the file depends on the tool you used to create, train and saved the model.
 In this case is a h5 model crated with keras.

 * \<your_model_name>: The name of the .py file with your model.
-Has to me the same as the name of the python class implemented in the file, e.g MnistClassifier.
+Has to be the same as the name of the python class implemented in the file, e.g MnistClassifier.

 * \<your_model_version>: The version of your model, e.g.  0.0.